 Provide an email address instead of a username/password combination.

-Depending on how you have configured your passwordless connection, receive either a one-time-use code or magic link via email.
+Depending on how you have configured your passwordless connection, receive either an OTP or magic link through email.

-Enter the one-time-use code on the login screen (or click the magic link in the email) to access the application.
+Enter the OTP on the login screen (or open the magic link in the email) to access the application.

 To implement passwordless, you'll need to make two key decisions:

-The main driver for picking the authentication factor is user experience, and that depends on your application and its target audience.
+When deciding to support an authentication factor, you must consider the user's experience, which that depends on your application and its target audience.
 If the application will run on mobile phones, it is highly likely that users will be able to receive SMS messages.
 If it's an internal web application that is used in an environment where users cannot have their mobile phones with them, email would be the only choice.

-If you decide to use email, then you need to decide between a one-time-use code or a magic link.
-We recommend using a one-time-use code because the login flow is more predictable for end users.
+If you decide to use email, then you need to decide between OTPs or Magic Links.
+We recommend using OTPs, because the login flow is more predictable for end users.
 To learn more about authentication factors, read the following articles: